a-polyudov/klin/README.md

      ]
    }
    ```
-   With these settings, `klin` will open pages with links like `https://bugs.openjdk.org/browse/JDK-8292697`
+   With these settings, `klin` will open pages with links such as `https://bugs.openjdk.org/browse/JDK-8292697`
-3. Open your Chrome and add new extension
+3. Open Chrome and add the new extension:
     - Menu -> More Tools -> Extensions
     - Enable "Developer mode"
     - Press "Load unpacked"